Amixp/ansible-sublimetext/README.md

-# Installs sublime-text on centos
+# Installs sublime-text and sublime-merge on RHel

 LICENSE: MIT